 Diagnosis of CRPS is confirmed if no other diseases fit the array of symptoms identified on clinical examination.

-Diagnostic methods may support the findings of clinical examination or be used for differential diagnosis:
+Additional diagnostic methods may support the findings of the clinical examination or be used for differential diagnosis:

 Electromyography & nerve conduction studies (CRPS II)

 Triple phase bone scintigraphy (increased bone metabolism)

 MRI of extremity looking for bone oedema